 The Senator Timothy O. Howe25 conflict with the Menominee started when a contract between the Menominee tribe and an unknown white man believed to be the senator dated August 1854 was sent from the senator to the Department of the Interior.
 It was stated that the logger would have unrestricted access to cut pine on the reservation in return for 100 barrels of flour paid annually.
 The Department of the Interior refused to approve the contract after they proved that there had been illegal logging done and that the promised payment was inadequate.
-There are multiple cases where it is only now being proven that logging had been done illegally after government officials have begun to investigate it further.
+This case was rather unique because of the fact that it ended in a compromise for the Menominee, but a very large conflict for the company.

 In the logging season of 1870, H.C.
 Putnam26, a lumberman at the time, was communicating with other men that expressed interest in purchasing timber located on the Bad River reservation which was located close to Ashland27.
 Multiple Native American agents and lumbermen advised Putnam to go to Washington D.C.28, so he spent a large part of the 1871-1872 winter in Washington29.
 A law was then passed by congress on May 29, 1872, stating reservation land of the Lac Courte Oreilles, Lac du Flambeau, and Fond du Lac (located in Minnesota) reservations, could be auctioned off to members of the public.
 If they gave consent, the Native Americans would receive all proceeds.
-To do this all tribe members living on the reservations would be relocated to the Bad River reservation.
-This was a very conflicting law, because tribes did not have a voice in the government.
+To do this all tribe